The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Real-world data case studies

-We ran one- and two-term queries on the NYSK documents, of which one will recall there are $N= 10,421$ in number, to compare tp–idf with Fisher's exact test.
+We ran one- and two-term queries on the NYSK documents, of which one will recall there are $N= 10,421$ in number, to compare TF–IDF with the hypergeometric test.

-Consider first the one-term query case.
 We queried the NYSK documents on each of the $M = 74,004$ unique terms making up the dataset.
-For each one-term query $q =\{t_i \}$ ($1 \leq i \leq M$), we ranked the documents in decreasing order of tp–idf score, Fisher's exact test scoring function score, and tp score, respectively.
+For each one-term query $q =\{t_i \}$ ($1 \leq i \leq M$), we ranked the documents in decreasing order of TF–IDF score, the hypergeometric test scoring function score, and TF score, respectively.

-The average P@10 score between tp–idf and the Fisher's exact test scoring function works out to $7.70\pm 2.97$ in the case when we confine ourselves to those $15,788$ terms occurring in at least ten documents.
+The average P@10 score between {TF–IDF and the hypergeometric test scoring function works out to $6.54\pm 2.36$ in the case when we confine ourselves to those $15,788$ terms occurring in at least ten documents.
 Contrast with this with the average P@10 score of $3.84\pm 3.10$ that we obtained by calculating P@10 scores between corresponding pairs of randomized document rankings.
-This shows that the Fisher's exact test scoring function and tp–idf are more similar to each other than either one is to a baseline measure generated from the P@10 scores of random orderings of documents.
-It is important to note, however, that the average P@10 score between Fisher's exact test scoring function and~tp equals that of the Fisher's exact test scoring function and tp–idf.
-This is because tp and tp–idf give rise to identical document rankings, disregarding the random breaking of ties, on account that the idf factor in tp–idf is constant across all documents for any one-term query.
-It will come as no surprise, then, when we report an average P@10 score of $9.93\pm 0.31$ between~tp and tp–idf.
+This shows that the hypergeometric test scoring function and TF–IDF are more similar to each other than either one is to a baseline measure generated from the P@10 scores of random orderings of documents.
+It is important to note, however, that the average P@10 score between the hypergeometric test scoring function and~TF equals that of the hypergeometric test scoring function and TF–IDF.
+This is because~TF and TF–IDF give rise to identical document rankings on account that the IDF factor in TF–IDF is constant across all documents for any one-term query.
+It will come as no surprise, then, when we report an average P@10 score of $10.00\pm 0.00$ between~TF and TF–IDF.